Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Detectability for GW-triggered Target-of-opportunity Observations

-Target-of-opportunity observations after GW triggers would be an optimal strategy to search for associated EM signals, especially for kilonova, in the future.
-The BH--NS GW detectabilities for the networks of the 2nd, 2.5th, and 3rd generation GW detectors have been studied in detail in Section \ref{Sec:GWResults}.
-Based on these results, we now discuss the kilonova detection probabilities for GW-triggered target-of-opportunity observations under ideal follow-up conditions in this section.
-Gravitational Wave High-energy Electromagnetic Counterpart All-sky Monitor (GECAM), which will be launched in later 2020 can cover all-sky to detect GRBs \citep[e.g.,][]{song2019}.
-GW-associated GRBs would essentially not be missed and on-axis jet afterglows and kilonovae of these events will likely be detected.
-In the following, we do not focus on these joint GW/sGRB detections but focus on GW triggers without an sGRB association.
-In the absence of an sGRB, as-yet undiscovered off-axis jet orphan afterglow \citep[e.g.,][]{vanerten2010} could establish an EM link to a GW trigger.
-Therefore, the detectability of orphan afterglow from BH--NS mergers for target-of-opportunity observations is also predicted together with kilonovae.
-In fact, the observed optical EM flux should be a superposition of the emissions from both the kilonova and the afterglow, so we also give the detection probabilities of the total emission in this section.
+{2.
+Orphan afterglow emission detection --- Gravitational Wave High-energy Electromagnetic Counterpart All-sky Monitor (GECAM) launched in late 2020 can cover all-sky to detect GRBs \citep[e.g.,][]{song2019,yu2021}.
+GW-associated GRBs would essentially not be missed and on-axis jet afterglows and kilonovae of these events will likely be detected. {In the following, we do not focus on these joint GW/sGRB detections but focus on GW triggers without a sGRB association.
+In the absence of a sGRB (i.e., $\theta_{\rm view}\gtrsim\theta_{\rm c}$), as-yet undiscovered off-axis jet orphan afterglow \citep[e.g.,][]{vanerten2010} could establish an EM link with a GW trigger.} Therefore, the detectability of orphan afterglows from BH--NS mergers for target-of-opportunity observations is also predicted together with kilonovae.}

+{3.
+Total emission --- In fact, the observed optical EM flux should be a superposition of the emissions from both the kilonova and the afterglow {(either on-axis or off-axis afterglow depending on the viewing direction)}, so we also give the detection probabilities of the total emission in this section.}